trifectatechfoundation/teach-rs/slides/A3-traits-generics.md

 Some open points:

 - What can we do with a `T`?
-- What should body be?
+- What should the body be?
 </div>
 </v-click>